Pyeongchang Olympics: Closing Ceremony Ends Biggest Winter Games Ever

 Visiting delegations are ordered according to the alphabet of the host nation.
 The host delegation always enters last; as before, the South and North Korean contingents are marching under a united Korea flag – white, with a blue image of the peninsula on it.

 Team USA follows countries whose names begin with "M" — so, after Malta and Mongolia – and before the Bs, such as Bermuda and Belgium.
+Cross-country skier Jessie Diggins is the U.S. flag bearer.

 Ceremony Program Guide and Timeline:

-Opening Acts: First 16 minutes
+Opening acts: first 16 minutes

 It all starts with a montage of the achievements and notable moments of the Winter Games in Pyeongchang, in a four-minute video piece.

-The Light of Harmony ensues: a six-minute meditation and celebration of hallyu — the "Korean Wave" that represents the country's progress on the international economic and cultural scene in recent decades.
+Then, the Korean national flag and anthem are presented, followed by a six-minute meditation and celebration of hallyu — the "Korean Wave" that represents the country's progress on the international economic and cultural scene in recent decades.

 In this section, guitarist Yang Taehwan, 13, plays a variation on "Winter" from Vivaldi's The Four Seasons.